Novocaine (2001 film)

-Novocaine is a 2001 American black comedy thriller film written and directed by David Atkins and starring Steve Martin, Helena Bonham Carter, Laura Dern, Lynne Thigpen and Elias Koteas.
+Novocaine is a 2001 American black comedy thriller film written and directed by David Atkins and starring Steve Martin, Helena Bonham Carter, Laura Dern, Lynne Thigpen, and Elias Koteas.
 It was shot in the Chicago, Illinois area.
-The premiered at the 2001 Toronto International Film Festival and went on to screen in limited release in the United States on November 16, 2001.
+The film premiered at the 2001 Toronto International Film Festival and went on to screen in limited release in the United States on November 16, 2001.
+It was a box-office bomb and received mixed-to-negative critic reviews.